ljdursi/computecanadian/discussion-paper/06_principles_to_operations.md

 into all areas of scholarship, investigators will increasingly need services that require coordination of remote and institutional computation and storage, networking, data management, and other research services.
-It won’t — and shouldn’t — matter to those researchers that the necessary coordination will happen to cross multiple organizational boundaries.
+It won’t — and shouldn’t — matter to those researchers this coordination happens; either across multiple organizational boundaries or within a single organization so long as the access to resources is seamless.

 Several models for how this close collaboration could work have been proposed, and should be discussed by the community at large.
 As